numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    (For abstract DTypes, subclasses get precedence, concrete types are always leaves, so always get preference or are tried from left to right).
 2. ``__common_instance__(self, other : cls) -> cls`` is used when two instances
    of the same DType are given.
-For builtin dtypes (that are not flexible), this currently always returns ``self`` (but ensures native byte order).
+For builtin dtypes (that are not parametric), this currently always returns ``self`` (but ensures native byte order).
    This is to preserve metadata.
-We can thus provide a default implementation for non-flexible user dtypes.
+We can thus provide a default implementation for non-parametric user dtypes.

 These two cases do *not* cover the case where two different dtype instances need to be promoted.
 For example `">float64"` and `"S8"`.